 Presented by International Association of Wildland Fire

-In partnership with NWCG Smoke Committee & UC Davis Air Quality Research Center; UC Davis Office of Research and the UC Davis School of Medicine.
+In partnership with NWCG Smoke Committee; UC Davis Air Quality Research Center; UC Davis Office of Research and the UC Davis School of Medicine.

-The symposium will be an international nexus of research, management and policy with a target audience of:governmental air quality regulators; land managers and fire practitioners; research and extension communities; public health professionals; air quality and fire weather forecasting communities; and climate change researchers.
+The symposium was an international nexus of research, management and policy with an audience of governmental air quality regulators; land managers and fire practitioners; research and extension communities; public health professionals; air quality and fire weather forecasting communities; and climate change researchers.

 IAWF Principles of Conduct

 Embracing Diversity and Inclusion: Being a diverse and inclusive organization will enable the International Association of Wildland Fire to learn from others, grow our understanding, and find new ways to address, understand and implement solutions to complex problems.
 The IAWF desires to maintain a positive, empowering, inclusive and innovative culture that enables all members of the fire community to feel safe and valued when contributing to the IAWF.
 We want to operate in a flexible and open manner to meet our membership’s needs and to help members achieve their fullest potential.

 Principles of Conduct – Living Our Values – Leading by Example

 In the conduct of personal and professional matters, IAWF places high importance on the values of integrity, responsibility and reputation.
 We are committed to maintaining high standards both within the organization and in our dealings with others in our daily lives.
 Our leadership has developed these Principles of Conduct to define our accepted and unacceptable ethical behaviors.
 We have established guidelines for all members at all times and non-members who may be participating at any IAWF conducted activities.
 It helps ensure that IAWF promotes, achieves, and maintains high standards of practice and it provides a benchmark for members and non-members participating in IAWF activities to use for self-evaluation.